autocore-ai/autocore_pcu_doc/docs/Sdk_feature_list.md

 /detection/lidar_detector/objects

 **Performance**
-With default parameter settings，using robosense32 LiDAR, the CPU usage of PCU is within ??.
+With default parameter settings，using robosense32 LiDAR, the CPU usage of PCU is about 30-40%.

+#### Multi LiDAR Fusion

+**Function**
+Based on position relationship of different LiDARs, the input of 3 LiDARs are united to form one point cloud frame.

+**Interfaces**
+Input topic：
+/points_raw
+/ns1/rslidar1
+/ns2/rslidar2

+Output topic：
+/points_calibrated

 ---